I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddscsi/ns-ntddscsi-_nvcache_request_block.md

 Not enough data returned from the port driver.

+`Count`

+Number of 512-byte blocks to be transferred with the specified function.

+`LBA`

+Starting LBA of the device for the specified function.

+`DataBufSize`

+Size of the data buffer, in bytes.

 `NVCacheStatus`

 Status returned from the device.
 For an ATA device, this value is the contents of the Status Register in its Task File.
 For a SCSI device, this value is the Sense Code returned from the device.